Community mourns death of 11-year-old boy after freak accident

 A community is in mourning this weekend after an 11-year-old boy tragically lost his life after reportedly being swept out to sea at Angle.

-It is understood that Zac Thompson had climbed onto a rock with his elder brother and a friend, when a freak wave washed them into the sea at Angle Beach on Friday evening (July 1).
+It is understood that Zac Thompson had climbed onto a rock with his elder brother and their 11-year-old cousin, when a freak wave washed them into the sea at Angle Beach on Friday evening (July 1).

 He was eventually brought ashore by a member of the public where he was assisted by emergency responders however Zac failed to regain consciousness.